Toys sold in the European Union must comply with the Toy Safety Directive, which sets some of the strictest toy safety requirements in the world.

 - Manufacturing and monitoring

 - Declaration of conformity

 Manufacturers must also ensure that their products conform to the type specified in the EC-type examination certificate.

 The directive requires importers and manufacturers of toys to provide documentation such as the Declaration of Conformity, technical documentation, EC type-examination certificate, and test reports.

 Declaration of Conformity

-- List of applicable standards or directives
+f.
+List of applicable standards and directives

 - Description of the product design

-- Description of the manufacturers
+- Description of the manufacture